serverless/serverless/README.md

 ## Develop Locally

-Run the `dev` command to start developing your project, while testing with real AWS events & infrastructure.
-This will make an initial deployment of your project infrastructure to AWS, and show essential infromation such as API Endpoin URLs in your terminal.
+Run the dev command to start developing with real AWS events and infrastructure.
+This will run an initial deployment of your project infrastructure to AWS and display essential information, such as API Endpoint URLs, in your terminal.

 Note, you can use `serverless` or `sls` as the command prompt.